+This plan proposes a 15-year strategy for removing barriers at District buildings and preserves.
 The District reserves the right to modify barrier removal priorities to allow flexibility in accommodating community requests, petitions for reasonable modifications from persons with disabilities, changes in District programs, and funding opportunities and constraints.

+Title II regulations state that if a transition plan will take more than one-year to fully implement, it must contain interim steps to provide program accessibility.
 Interim measures will be explored and implemented to provide better access for the public pending the implementation of major physical barrier removal projects.
 Interim measures in this Plan may include:

-- relocating a program to an accessible facility,
+- relocating a program to an accessible facility

-- the installation of directional signs,
+- the installation of directional signs

-- the installation of informational signs at trailheads,
+- the installation of informational signs at trailheads

-- the installation of a power door or lift,
+- the installation of a power door or lift

-- adjustments to operating mechanisms,
+- adjustments to operating mechanisms

-- temporary modifications that increase access, or
+- · temporary modifications that increase access

-- other actions that enable better access.
+- other actions that enable better access